cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 The `parse` handler is invoked when the trigger is encountered in the LaTeX token strings.

-A common case is to return from the parse handler a MathJSON identifier for a symbol or function.
+A common case is to return from the parse handler a MathJSON symbol.

-For example, let's say you wanted to map the LaTeX command `\div` to the MathJSON `Divide` function.
+For example, let's say you wanted to map the LaTeX command `\div` to the MathJSON `Divide` symbol.
 You would write:

 ```javascript
 {